Body Piercing Shops – Sacred Raven Tattoo & Piercing

 Just like it sounds, double nose piercing is any combination of two piercings in your nose.
 The nose piercings can be symmetrical on the left and right nostril or asymmetrical done on the same side or area of the nose; and finally, many choose to get a nostril and septum piercing.
 Any combination of two piercings on the nose is considered a “double nose piercing” and you can have them done at the same time or space them out over days or months to encourage healing.

 Yes!
-Sacred Raven Tattoo has a piercing specialist for infant ear piercing, and we’re a family friendly ink and piercing parlor.
+Sacred Raven Tattoo is one of the top family-friendly tattoo and piercing places in Fayetteville, NC, and has a piercing specialist for toddler as long as the child is old enough to give verbal consent and can understand what is happening.
 Most of our ink and piercing artists have children of their own, and we’re specialists in entertaining and distracting your little ones as they get pierced.

 Is Infant Ear Piercing Safe?